Philanthropic Due Diligence

 • Financial management: budgeting practices, transparency, internal controls, and availability of audited accounts where applicable.

-• Institutional credibility: track record with peer organizations, participation in recognized networks, and prior institutional funding.
+• Institutional credibility: track record with peer organizations, participation in recognized networks, prior institutional funding, and evidence of legitimacy within the communities served.

-One pre-due diligence process that is useful considering consists in checking whether the CSO has previously received funding from large philanthropic organizations such as The Ford Foundation or Open Society Foundations.
+One pre-due diligence process that is useful to consider is checking whether the CSO has previously received funding from large philanthropic organizations such as The Ford Foundation or Open Society Foundations.
 These large philanthropic actors do not grant funding unless a thorough due diligence process is undergone first.
-So, if you CSO of choice receives or has received funding from these types of donors, chances are their governance structure and processes are on place.
+So, CSOs that receive or have received funding from these types of donors, are likely to meet baseline governance expectations at the time of funding.
+This should be treated as a first positive signal but never as a substitute for context-specific due diligence.